-This type of content will build authority for your artist blog and will be searchable for as long as there are people trying to learn what you covered.
+This type of content will build authority for your site and be searchable for as long as people are trying to learn what you covered.

-I typed into search “What colors work best for small rooms?”
+I typed into Google’s search, “What colors work best for small rooms?“

-The article is just shy of nine years old and they are still number one in the search.
+The article is over ten years old, and they are still number one in the search results.